 We recommend purchasing your tickets for the Rhine Tower in advance.
 It’s a great way to skip the line and maximize your time at one of Düsseldorf’s top attractions.

 Address: Kaiserswerther Str.
 365, 40474 Düsseldorf, Germany

 Nord Park is a great place for hiking, biking, and jogging.
 The park covers over 54 acres of land in north Düsseldorf near Gadderbaum.
 Visitors can enjoy several trails, including a long path with plenty of benches and rest stops.
-There is also a small lake perfect for fishing, rowing, and sailing.
+A small lake is also perfect for fishing, rowing, and sailing.

 Many visitors note the amazing view of the Rhine Tower from Nord Park.
-If you enjoy this area of Düsseldorf, the Radisson Blu Conference Hotel is a great affordable option located just a few minutes away from the park.
+If you enjoy this area of Düsseldorf, the Radisson Blu Conference Hotel is a great, affordable option just a few minutes from the park.
 It’s also only a 10-minute drive from the Düsseldorf International Airport.

 3. Aquazoo Löbbecke Museum

 If you’re searching for things to do in Düsseldorf with kids, the Aquazoo is the perfect place.
 It combines a zoo, natural history museum, and aquarium into one spot.
 This awesome combination makes for a fun and informative Düsseldorf attraction and is located inside Nord Park.

 The museum consists of 25 themed rooms, home to over 500 species of animals ranging from sharks to shrimp.
 Here, you’ll learn about the evolution of these magnificent creatures and how some animals went from the sea to living on land.
 You also won’t want to miss the amphibian protection and breeding station, which has received several awards from the UN for its conservation efforts.